 Related Article: HOW TO CATCH A CHEATER: 7 Best Methods to Catch Them in the Act (Updated)

 Some solo polyamory practitioners have non-romantic primary relationships.
 It could be a roommate, a close friend, or a family member.
 These are platonic (non-sexual) relationships.
-These solo polyamorists maintain sexual and romantic relationships, but they center their lives on their platonic relationships rather than their romantic partners.
+These solo polyamorists maintain sexual and romantic relationships, but they centre their lives on their platonic relationships rather than their romantic partners.

 Solo Polyamory vs Relationship Anarchy